28 Apr Best Air purifiers Under 100

 - Filter life: no filter replacement required (for the HEPA filter); 3 months for activated carbon filters

-- Filters: 3 filters; 1 permanent prefilter, 1 permanent HEPA-grade filter, & 2 replaceable carbon zeolite filters
+- Filtration system: 3 filters; 1 permanent prefilter, 1 permanent HEPA-grade filter, & 2 replaceable carbon zeolite filters

 - Warranty: 1 year